 It’s safe to assume that you carry your mobile phone with you everywhere you go outside of your home and office.
-With today’s PBX offerings, your phone can become much more than a personal communication device.
+With today’s hosted pbx offerings, your phone can become much more than a personal communication device.

 Many services will allow you to take your office number and extension with you in the form of an application.
 By doing this, you would be able to respond to clients and partners with an unprecedented agility from any location in the world.